 Our passion is simple

-We want to help as many people as possible improve their tinnitus right up to the level.
-To be clear, your tinnitus will still there, but we can train your brain to switch attention away from the tinnitus - so you can enjoy silence, sleep well and enjoy simple pleasures like reading, going out for a meal and spending time with your family.
+To help everyone with Tinnitus enjoy a quality lifestyle.
+Your tinnitus will still there, but we can train your brain to switch attention away from the tinnitus - so you can enjoy silence, sleep well and enjoy simple pleasures like reading, going out for a meal and spending time with your family.

 We wanted to take the same tools & techniques we use in our physical clinic at the University of Auckland and make them available at an affordable price to anyone, anywhere in the world, at any time!